-- 3. Suspension or Revocation of License Protest Filed If the taxpayer does file a written protest, the Department will not make any effort to revoke or suspend the Taxpayer's regulatory license or to impose any penalty resulting from a regulatory violation that is appealed pursuant to IV.A, until the matter is resolved within the Department or a contested case hearing has been held and a decision has been rendered by an administrative law judge.
+3. Suspension or Revocation of License - Protest Filed - If the taxpayer does file a written protest, the Department will not make any effort to revoke or suspend the Taxpayer's regulatory license or to impose any penalty resulting from a regulatory violation that is appealed pursuant to IV.A, until the matter is resolved within the Department or a contested case hearing has been held and a decision has been rendered by an administrative law judge.

 However, the Department is not restricted from seeking an emergency revocation pursuant to Section 12-60-1340 of the Code.
-If a written protest is filed, the Regulatory Division will forward the file on to the Department representative. - 4.
-Suspension or Revocation of License No Protest Filed If the taxpayer does not file a written protest with the Department within 90 days of the proposed assessment, the Department will suspend or revoke the taxpayer's regulatory license and if applicable, will impose any penalty that has been proposed.
-A stay of the revocation or suspension of a regulatory license, or the imposition of the penalty, or both, may be ordered by the Taxpayers' Rights Advocate pursuant to Code Section 12-58-30, in which event no action will be taken until the matter is resolved or the Taxpayers' Rights Advocate lifts any stay on suspension or revocation of the license. - 5.
-Department Representative Receipt of File If a written protest is filed, a Department representative will receive the file and may contact the taxpayer to request additional information.
-The Department representative may then: - 1) agree with the taxpayer and close the file and notify all pertinent parties that the file has been closed; or, - 2) settle the matter based on the hazards of litigation; or, - 3) issue a Department determination.
-In the event a Department determination is issued, the Department representative will inform the taxpayer that if the taxpayer does not request a contested case hearing within 30 days of the Department's determination, the regulatory license will not be issued or the existing license will be suspended or revoked and any applicable penalty will be imposed. - 6.
-Denial of a License Third Party Protester - If during the application process for a regulatory license consisting of an Alcohol Beverage License and/or Beer and/or Wine Permit issued by the Department, a third party files a protest as defined in South Carolina Code
+If a written protest is filed, the Division will forward the file on to the Department representative.

+4. Suspension or Revocation of License - No Protest Filed - If the taxpayer does not file a written protest with the Department within 90 days of the proposed assessment, the Department will suspend or revoke the taxpayer's regulatory license and if applicable, will impose any penalty that has been proposed.
+A stay of the revocation or suspension of a regulatory license, or the imposition of the penalty, or both, may be ordered by the Taxpayers' Rights Advocate pursuant to Code Section 12-58-30, in which event no action will be taken until the matter is resolved or the Taxpayers' Rights Advocate lifts any stay on suspension or revocation of the license.

+- 5. Department Representative Receipt of File If a written protest is filed, a Department representative will receive the file and may contact the taxpayer to request additional information.
+The Department representative may then: - (a) agree with the taxpayer and close the file and notify all pertinent parties that the file has been closed; or, - (b) issue a Department determination.
+In the event a Department determination is issued, the Department representative will inform the taxpayer that if the taxpayer does not request a contested case hearing within 30 days of the Department's determination, the regulatory license will not be issued or the existing license will be suspended or revoked and any applicable penalty will be imposed.
-Sections 61-4-525 or 61-6-185, in accordance with 23 S.C Regulation 7-201, and the Department has no objection to the license, the Department may waive the requirement that the taxpayer exhaust his pre-hearing and administrative remedies, including the filing of a protest, prior to requesting a hearing before the Administrative Law Judge Division.

-7. Transmittal of File to Administrative Law Judge - If the Department determination is appealed, the Department representative will prepare the transmittal to the Administrative Law Judge Division and represent the Department at the hearing.
-Administrative Law Judge Division hearings are conducted pursuant to the Administrative Law Judge Division rules which are available from the Administrative Law Judge Division at www.scalid.net.